Senior Wellness Guide – Healthy Aging

-According to the Paraprofessional Healthcare Institute, 89 percent of home care workers are female.
-The average age is 45 and a median annual income is $13,300.
-The home care workforce has doubled to about 2.2 million in the last decade.
+According to the Paraprofessional Healthcare Institute, 87 percent of home care workers are female.
+The median age is 46 and the median annual income is $16,200.
+The home care workforce has doubled to about 2.3 million in the last decade.
 Home care workers rarely receive employer-provided health care benefits of their own.
-A quarter of home health care workers live below the federal poverty line and more than half rely on some form of public assistance.
+One in six home health care workers live below the federal poverty line and more than half rely on some form of public assistance.

-More than half of home care workers are people of color, who make up a quarter of the entire workforce.
+More than half of home care workers are people of color, who make up a third of the entire U.S. workforce.
 More than a quarter of home care workers are immigrants.
-More than half have not completed formal education after high school.
+Half have not completed formal education after high school.

 Aging presents challenges for proper nutrition, including changes in the sense of taste and smell that can occur with medication, as well as gum disease, infections in the mouth and issues with dentures.
 Cancer treatments can also affect the senses of taste and smell.
 Otherwise harmless polyps in the nasal passages can also affect the sense of smell.
 Losing the sense of smell can be the sign of a serious disorder, such as Parkinson’s disease or Alzheimer’s, and should be reported to the doctor, who may suggest a specialist called an otolaryngologist.

 People who have lost some of their ability to taste and smell may not eat enough to receive needed protein, carbohydrates, vitamins and minerals.
 They also may suffer from social isolation.